Harry Burnett Lumsden: North West Frontier

 In the years after the annexation of the Punjab, Lumsden was largely concerned with affairs of the border tribes.
 In 1849, he assisted in an expedition against the Baizai, who had been refusing to pay tribute to the British.
 The next year, he replaced John Lawrence as the political agent in Peshawar whilst Lawrence recuperated from fever in Shimla.
 Later that year he was part of a force moving against Afridi tribesmen who had attacked engineers building a road through the Kohat Pass killing twelve and wounding eight.
 Lumsden had favoured friendly relations with the hill tribes, especially the Afridis, as he feared military occupation would be prohibitively costly in terms of lives and treasure and his views were cordially endorsed by the new military commander in Peshawar, Sir Colin Campbell.
 Their views however gave way to the orders of the Governor-General, Lord Dalhousie, who demanded an iron handed response.

 Throughout the summer of 1851, Mohmand tribesmen harassed the borders of British control.
 Lord Dalhousie advised that punishment should be as severe as was consistent with humanity, however such retaliation was opposed by both Lumsden and Campbell.
 They were able to convince Dalhousie to attempt measures of prevention rather than retaliation, however as the skirmishes continued, Dalhousie grew more incensed, and ordered military intervention.
-Campbell launched an expedition with Lumsden at his side, noting that "Lumsden's views, those of common sense, are the most prudent and best....Punish those of the leading men who have shown emnity or have done injury to those who are bound to protect but leave the cultivators of the soil upon the land unmolested".
+Campbell launched an expedition with Lumsden at his side, noting that "Lumsden's views, those of common sense, are the most prudent and best....Punish those of the leading men who have shown enmity or have done injury to those who are bound to protect but leave the cultivators of the soil upon the land unmolested".
 As operations became drawn out, criticism grew.
 On 5 January 1852, Dalhousie sacked Lumsden as Commissioner in Peshawar replacing him with Frederick Mackeson.